Juicy hamburger steak smothered in rich mushroom gravy — old-fashioned comfort food made fast in one skillet, no canned soup required.

 Instructions

-- Form the patties (I get 6 out of this recipe) and season with kosher salt and fresh ground pepper.
+- Form the ground beef into patties (I get 6) and season both sides generously with kosher salt and fresh ground pepper.

-- In a cast iron skillet, over medium-high heat, sear the patties on both sides.
-You want a nice crust to develop on both sides.
-Remove the patties and set them aside.
+- Heat a cast iron skillet over medium-high heat.
+Sear the patties on both sides until a deep golden crust forms.
+Remove and set aside.

-- Add the sliced onions and mushrooms.
-Season with kosher salt and pepper.
+- Add the onions and mushrooms to the skillet.
+Season lightly with salt and pepper.

-- Lower the heat to medium-low and cook until the onions and mushrooms are softened.
+- Reduce heat to medium-low and cook until the vegetables are softened and lightly caramelized.

-- Add the beef broth to the skillet, scraping up any little bits left on the bottom of the pan.
+- Pour in the beef broth, scraping up any browned bits from the bottom of the pan.

-- Stir in the sour cream and Worcestershire sauce and return the patties to the skillet, nestling them into the mushrooms and onions.
-Simmer until the beef is cooked through.
+- Stir in the sour cream and Worcestershire sauce, then return the patties to the skillet, nestling them into the gravy.

 Nutrition